Henry Fitzalan-Howard, Earl of Arundel: Life and career

 Between 2010 and 2019, he worked in various private equity and corporate finance roles in London at NM Rothschild, Evercore Partners and then Inflexion Private Equity.
 In 2019, he co-founded Noble Insurance Group, where he serves as a managing director.

-Lord Arundel's other interests include skiing, hiking and climbing.
+His other interests include skiing, hiking and climbing.

-Racing driver
+Motor racing

 In 2006, under the name Henry Arundel, he competed in the Formula BMW UK Championship, driving for Fortec Motorsport and winning the Rookie Cup.
 He was elected to the Motor Sports Association Race Elite Scheme in April 2007, along with five other drivers in various British series.
 He remained with the Fortec Motorsport team during the 2007 Formula BMW UK season and placed third overall.

 In 2008, he raced for Räikkönen Robertson Racing in the British Formula 3 Championship.
 He scored 21 points and finished 15th in the standings.
 He raced for Carlin Motorsport during the 2009 British Formula 3 season.
 He scored 90 points and finished 9th in the standings.

 Marriage and family

-He married Cecilia Mary Elizabeth dei Conti (of the Counts) Colacicchi, Nobile di Anagni (born 1988) at Arundel Cathedral on 16 July 2016.
-They have two daughters, Lady Flora Mary Isabella Fitzalan-Howard (born 10 November 2018) and Lady Eliza Rachel Marie Fitzalan-Howard (born 12 May 2020).

-Cecilia is the daughter of Count William Colacicchi, descendant of Odoardo Colacicchi and of Clare Elizabeth Vivienne Clutterbuck.
+On 16 July 2016, he married Cecilia Mary Elizabeth dei Conti (of the Counts) Colacicchi, Nobile di Anagni (born 1988), at Arundel Cathedral.
+She is the daughter of Count William Colacicchi, a descendant of Odoardo Colacicchi, and of Clare Elizabeth Vivienne Clutterbuck.